jamesocoder/myProjects/docker/vite_ts/README.md

 Secrets should't be mounted by Docker to the frontend.
 A browser is incapable of accessing any files that aren't directly served to them.
 Node's `fs` library is only usable by backend Node applications, not browser clients.

 This project demonstrates a possible solution for storing secrets in the application.
 The frontend on `localhost:8080` has to retrieve secrets from the backend Node application, which [*can* read mounted files](./back/src/api/secrets.ts), by sending a request to `localhost:8081/secret`.
-Not that these ports are the *host's* ports, not the container's ports.
+Note that localhost and the ports referenced above are treated as the *host* and its ports, not the containers' ports.

 ## Networking issues

 The [compose.yaml network](https://docs.docker.com/reference/compose-file/networks/) feature isn't very useful for this application.
 Docker networks are closed networks, but when we access the application from our browser, we're trying to connect from outside of that closed network and we end up blocked.
 When requesting a secret in the browser, the frontend redirects the browser client's request to the backend, which is treated as a communication from outside of the closed network.
 Because of this, both the frontend and the backend needs to be open to outside connections, meaning we need to specify ports for both of them.
 We can't use Docker's `expose`.

 This means that the backend needs to have some sort of security measure to block unwanted requesters from its secrets.
 The Express.js CORS middleware could be a part of this security solution.
-With CORS, we'd only allow requests routed by the frontend to access the backend.
+CORS only prevents access from an origin redirected by another node (client being redirected by browser) that isn't on the allowed origins list.
+In a real deployment, the developer would need to disallow direct connections from any origin other than the frontend.

+This project's backend utilizes an [accessPolicy.ts](./back/src/accessPolicy.ts) that defines an Express middleware function that only allows requests that've been redirected by the frontend to the backend.
+This tries to prevent direct access to the exposed backend port when the NODE_ENV is 'production'.

 To get a Docker network to work, the communications between services need to be strictly between those services.
 The service that exposes itself to outside connections needs capabilities that typical Node web apps aren't allowed.